Age-related Dizziness and Imbalance

 Dizziness and imbalance can also lead to fear of falling.
 This fear results in an even greater risk of falling.
 Half of older adults who have fallen before are afraid of falling again.
 Of those who have never fallen, about 30% have a fear of falling.

 Dizziness and imbalance can have a major impact on the quality of life of an older adult.
 It affects mental (cognitive) function, mobility and independence as well as overall health and wellbeing.

 Deterioration of each part of the balance system is normal with age.
-Most dizziness in older people is not vestibular, however, meaning it is not related to a problem with the vestibular system (inner ear balance mechanism).
-The likelihood of having one or more non-vestibular conditions that contribute to dizziness and imbalance also increases with age.
+Most dizziness in older people is not related to a problem with the vestibular system (inner ear balance mechanism).
+The likelihood of having one or more non-vestibular conditions (comorbidities) that contribute to dizziness and imbalance also increases with age.
 Older people may have both vestibular and non-vestibular dizziness at the same time.

 What causes age-related dizziness and imbalance?